aeon0/botty/README.md

 [![Watch the video](assets/docs/video_thumbnail.png)](https://vimeo.com/641410429)

-## Supported features
+## What it does
 - Run Pindle, Eldtritch, Shenk
-- Pickit with per item config.
+- Pickit with per item config
 - Stash picked up items (using all 4 stashes)
 - Prebuff
 - Revive Merc if dead
 - Heal at Malah if needed
-- Take potions and chicken if in trouble during fights
+- Take potions (health and mana) and chicken if in trouble during fights
 - Check for death.
 In this case start another game and pick up corpse.
 - Supported builds: Sorceress (Blizz, Light, Meteor), Hammerdin
 - Debug color checker to easily verify your settings